 The closer we get to the end of 2020, the more we want to look back at the good times of our year.
 If you have a response to why you love Firewall, share it on social media and tag @firewallcenters!
 We’d love to see how many members we have in our Firewall Family.
 Of course, if you want to give more than a response and support us financially, you can go to firewallcenters.org/donate

-More and more kids are signing online with us every morning.
+More and more kids are signing online with us every afternoon.
 One of the many ways we are trying to make learning and tutoring fun is through a new YouTube video series called ‘Firewall Explores‘.
 With this series we are able to visually teach the kids, and they’re excited to log on every week.

-We hope that this series can be a great gift to the students in their year as they spend their school days at home.
+Firewall staff members work with our students everyday and know how they will react and connect with Firewall Explores.
+So, we know that this series can be a great gift to the students in their year as they spend their school days at home.
 Click down below to watch our most recent episode of Firewall Explores.

 Firewall Centers’ first week of virtual sessions was wrapped up so perfectly by, all of our staff coming together and packing about 70 care packages for our parents and students.
 We filled backpacks with school supplies that every student needs.
 We added items like notebooks, pencils, pens, and markers to the bags.
 This was along with a specialized pouch of supplies for interactive lessons, that we will be going through in the next two weeks.

 We’re also “walking with them through life, so they can succeed in everything they do.”
 We had to do more for our community than just backpacks for the kids.
 We had to help the families with what they need.
 With the donations from Harvest Drive South Florida, we handed out each family a bag full of groceries.
 “Some families were going through a hard time and you could just see how grateful they were.”